-Scott Haldeman holds the positions of Adjunct Professor, Department of Epidemiology, School of Public Health, University of California, Los Angeles, Clinical Professor, Department of Neurology, University of California, Irvine.
+Scott Haldeman DC, MD, PhD, FRCP(C), FCCS(C), FAAN holds the positions of Clinical Professor in the Department of Neurology, University of California, Irvine, Adjunct Professor, Department of Epidemiology, School of Public Health, University of California, Los Angeles, Adjunct Professor, Department of Health Sciences, Ontario Tech University and Adjunct Professor, Southern California University of Health Sciences.

 Dr. Moss obtained her DC from CMCC in 1970 and her MBA from York University in 1988.
 She joined the CMCC faculty in 1971 and was an educator, clinical supervisor and administrator while maintaining a private practice.